wooogler/choir-lll-docs/Lab_Policy_New.md

 # Stipend and Salary Disbursement Schedule

 - At Lifelong Learning Lab, the disbursement schedule for stipends and salaries is as follows: Graduate Student Research Assistant (GSRA) salaries are disbursed at the end of the month.
 Fellowship and scholarship stipends are disbursed in the middle of the month, typically around the 20th.

+# Slack Workspace Membership Process

+- The Lifelong Learning Lab has established a process for inviting individuals to become members of its Slack workspace.
+This process is essential for ensuring that communication within the organization is streamlined and that only authorized members have access to workspace resources.
+Membership in the Slack workspace indicates a commitment to collaboration and engagement within the lab's community.
+It is important for all members to familiarize themselves with the guidelines and expectations associated with being part of the Slack workspace.